Piasuddin/MindForkInterView/README.md

 ## How to Run This App
 First Download this app both client and Server
-As i use code first approch so you need to run following commant in package manager consol
+Change the server connection string in appsetting.json file As i use code first approch so you need to run following commant in package manager consol
 1) Add-Migration
 2) Update-Database